Ultramann/shifu/README.md

     > \- Master Shifu, Kung Fu Panda

     Shifu gives cli shell scripts the opportunity to be better than they are
   * Finally.
-I want to use something like shifu, maybe others do to
+I want to use something like shifu, maybe others do too

 * How does shifu name its variables/functions, will they collide with those in my script?
   * Shifu takes special care to prefix all variables/functions with `shifu_` or `_shifu_`